Janes Aviation

-Janes Aviation is a British cargo airline based at London Southend Airport.
+Janes Aviation was a British cargo airline based at London Southend Airport.

-Janes Aviation Limited holds a United Kingdom Civil Aviation Authority Type A Operating Licence, it is permitted to carry passengers, cargo and mail on aircraft with 20 or more seats.
+Janes Aviation Limited held a United Kingdom Civil Aviation Authority Type A Operating Licence, permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.

 History

 Janes Aviation (1987-1992)

 On 1 December 1987 Andy Janes and his wife Hilary formed Janes Aviation as a cargo airline at Southend Airport.
 The airline operated Douglas DC-3, Dart Herald aircraft.
 In 1992 the company was renamed Emerald Airways with new partners and an involvement with EuroManx it started low-cost passenger services.
 In October 2002, Emerald bought Exeter based Streamline Aviation.

 In June 2005, EuroManx successfully bought the passenger service of Emerald Airways, which was operating low cost services from Liverpool John Lennon Airport to the Isle of Man, using BAe ATPs.

 The airline AOC licence was suspended in May 2006 and the company went into liquidation.